-- Guadalupe Mountains National Park covers a total area of 86,416 acres or 135 square miles.
+Guadalupe Mountains covers a total area of 86,416 acres or 135 square miles.

 Guadalupe Mountains’ lowest point is 3,636 feet near Williams Road.
-The highest point in Guadalupe Mountains is 8,751 feet on Guadalupe Peak
+The highest point in Guadalupe Mountains is 8,751 feet on Guadalupe Peak.

-- Guadalupe Mountains National Park lies in the Mountain time zone
+Guadalupe Mountains is in the Mountain Time Zone.

 Where is Guadalupe Mountains National Park?